The first evolution in payroll since the Industrial

 It's worth noting that Etch differs significantly from the project that it was during the announcement and early ICO phases.
 That shows that based on the user suggestions and market research they are able to adopt or redesign the project.
 They want to make the wage payments automatic, which means you will get paid exactly for how many hours you have worked and instantly even during your work as the time passes.
 There are some concerns that this idea may be easily exploited, as all it takes is leaving a mobile phone on the working site to make you eligible for hourly payments, however in the classic way, there is also no assurance that the worker is doing his work on the site, yet the employer still has to pay him.
+Etch ensures that one can get paid when you want, and the price of tokens are secured, because they are kept stable by the funds your employer assigns.
+Etch plastic card enables the workes to spent their earned money without the need to exchange it to fiat or other cryptocurrencies.
 The overall design looks very good and it may in fact really improve and make cheaper for the employer to issue payments for his workers.

 User ReviewWrite review 14 reviews

 These guys are pathetic.
 They only send out canned responses and never answer any questions that are submitted.
 I hope no one gets taken like so many of us obviously already have.
 They have never issued the tokens we have already paid for.
 They only issue excuses.
 Anyone in London want to check to see if their office really exists?
 40 Islington High St, London N1 8XB, United Kingdom.

 Let's let the world know to say away from this POS company.
 Please use their twitter account to let the world know what is really going on with Etch.

 Eurose Evans ( CEO ): twitter /euros